vagnerpelais/bankAppJava/README.md

 # Bank Terminal App

 Bank Terminal App is a Java command-line application that simulates basic banking operations such as deposit, withdrawal, and balance check.
-It allows users to log in to their account and perform various banking operations.
+It allows users to log in to their account and perform various banking operations

 ## Features